-There was also C-3PO, performed by Anthony Daniels and R2-D2 making cameos in this movie! 😀 I did not expect them to make an appearance in this movie.
+There was also C-3PO, performed by Anthony Daniels and R2-D2, performed by Jimmy Vee making cameos in this movie! 😀 I didn’t expect them to make an appearance in this movie.
 It was such a nice surprise and very fan-pleasing for any ‘Star Wars’ fan.
-I suppose those two droids are off to appear in ‘A New Hope’. 😀
+I suppose those two droids were off to appear in ‘A New Hope’. 😀

-Okay, I know.
-It’s not really Peter Cushing.
-It’s a CGI makeover, as Tarkin is performed by Guy Henry.
+Okay, I know it’s not really Peter Cushing.
+It’s a CGI makeover, as Tarkin was performed by Guy Henry.
 But I have to tell you, I was surprised by Tarkin’s digital appearance.
 It’s a remarkable likeness of Peter Cushing and the CGI is well-done.
 They need to do it with ‘Doctor Who’s 60th anniversary! 😀

 The movie also features Jimmy Smits as Bail Organa.
-Oh he was in the ‘Star Wars’ prequels and agreed to raise Leia up during childhood!
+Oh he was in the ‘Star Wars’ prequels and had agreed to raise Leia up during childhood!
 It was nice to see him in this movie.
-There’s also Valene Kane as Lyra Erso, Jyn’s mother who tragically gets killed early in the film before Galen’s taken away.
+There’s also Valene Kane as Lyra Erso, Jyn’s mother who tragically got killed early on in the film before Galen was taken away.

 The music for ‘Rogue One’ is composed by Michael Giacchino, who’s done music for plenty of films including ‘Sky High’ and ‘Spider-Man: Homecoming’.
 For this film, Michael Giacchino reuses a lot of the original ‘Star Wars’ music composed by John Williams to create his musical score in ‘Rogue One’.

 Sadly, like with ‘The Force Awakens’, there aren’t any DVD special features for ‘Rogue One’.
-Again, this was very disappointing as all the behind-the-scenes material that you want to see for ‘Rogue One’ are on the Blu-ray.
+Again, this is very disappointing as all the behind-the-scenes material that you want to see for ‘Rogue One’ are on the Blu-ray release.
 I don’t know if I’ll get ‘Rogue One’ on Blu-ray after this, but I’m considering it.

 ‘Rogue One’ was a great ‘Star Wars’ movie to watch at the cinema!
 It has plenty of drama, humour, action and tragedy throughout.
 I had a happy experience watching this movie at the cinema and enjoyed it more when I re-watched it on DVD for the review, as it’s a superb ‘Star Wars’ spin-off film.